iotexproject/iotex-bootstrap/README.md

 3. Edit `$IOTEX_HOME/etc/config.yaml`, look for `externalHost` and `producerPrivKey`, uncomment the lines and fill in your external IP and private key.
 You also need to replace the `gravityChainAPIs` to use your own infura project key.
 And make sure you enabled archive data access if you need to access Ethereum archive node data.

-4. (Optional) If you prefer to start from a snapshot, run the following commands:
+4. Start from a snapshot, run the following commands:

 ```
 curl -L https://t.iotex.me/mainnet-data-latest > $IOTEX_HOME/data.tar.gz